Partners you will work with

 ESG: Carbon footprint

 • Challenge: Both retail and business clients of the bank have limited knowledge about their environmental impact and carbon footprint.
-They need support in changing their habits and remodelling the way they work in order to become more eco-friendly.
+They need support in changing their habits and remodeling the way they work in order to become more eco-friendly.
 Furthermore, more and more of business clients will have to start reporting their emissions soon and they are prepared for it in a poor way.

 • Looking for: Various digital solutions raising awareness of carbon footprint and environmental impact.
 Carbon footprint calculators (both of the lifestyle and performed transactions) and tools aiming to reduce and offset the CO2 impact on the planet.
 Digital advisory functionalities supporting the pursuit of climate neutrality of companies.